VBenevides/Glyphflow/README.md

 The platform has one central control plane and many remote workers.
 The control plane schedules work.
 Workers execute the work.

 Glyphflow is an alpha application.
+The current version is `0.1.0`.
 The repository contains the Go control plane, Go workers, React frontend, PostgreSQL persistence, and NATS JetStream integration.

 ## Quick start